leoafarias/fvm/packages/app/README.md

 - View details about each Flutter release
 - Remove unused Flutter SDK Versions

+## Windows
+- [Turn on developer mode](https://docs.microsoft.com/en-us/windows/uwp/get-started/enable-your-device-for-development)  to properly link versions to projects or run in Administrator mode.

 ## Get the App

 This is currently an alpha release.